your branches green

 choosing a tree

-that would allow more space for the remaining trees.
+that would allow more space for the remaining trees to grow.
 Since her pine

 trees were much taller than we needed for our 10-foot ceiling, we

 would cut the tree down and then remove only the top 8 or 9 feet,

 since our old house had 10-foot ceilings and could handle that much